jlowebdev/Clangneuralnet-Public/README.md

 ## How to Build

+Use MinGw or GCC - Need a compiler with support for VLAs.
 Run the following from the `/CLANGNEURALNET/` directory:

 ```bash
 cmake --build .\Build\
 ```
+or:

+gcc main.c functions.c structs.c -o a.(exe or out).

 Currently Windows only — outputs `a.exe` which runs `main.c`.